janklab/MCodeNavigator/README.md

 There's also a keyboard shortcut!
 Press `Ctrl-Shift-P` to show or hide the navigator window.

-All the classes and functions in the `+mprojectnavigator` package are internal implementation details.
+All the classes and functions in the `mprojectnavigator.internal` package are internal implementation details.
 Don't call them directly.

 ## Author and Development